 - Proper installation of thermal insulation and connecting ducts to minimize heat loss and gain.

-6) Consumer Information
+6. Consumer Information

-Manufacturers are required to perform tests, according to the requirements included in this specification, and then submit qualifying model information for approval.
-Each qualifying model must be tested in accordance with CSA C439-18 and certified by HVI, or another such organization as approved by NRCan (see Section 9, Requirements of Organizations Certifying Products for ENERGY STAR).
-Certification testing includes both initial qualification testing, as well as ongoing verification testing.
-Furthermore, manufacturers must submit copies of the full 72h lab reports to NRCan via HVI.
-The lab report must be received by NRCan before any model can appear on NRCan's list of ENERGY STAR certified models.
+Brand owners are required to ensure tests are performed according to the requirements included in this specification and submit eligible product model information to NRCan for approval.
+Each eligible product model must be tested in accordance with CAN/CSA C439-18 and test results must be certified by a Standards Council of Canada (SCC) accredited certification body (see Section 9, Requirements of Organizations Certifying Products for ENERGY STAR Certification).
+Certification testing includes both initial certification testing as well as ongoing verification testing.
+Furthermore, brand owners must submit full copies of the laboratory test report to NRCan through their SCC accredited certification body.

-8) Verification and Challenge Testing
+8. Verification and Challenge Testing

-9) Requirements of Organizations Certifying Products for ENERGY STAR Certification
+9. Requirements of Organizations Certifying Products for ENERGY STAR Certification

 - Laboratory Requirements